Change-point detection based on weighted two-sample U-statistics: Main theoretical results

-The proof of this theorem can be found in Section~\ref{proof:DE}.
-It follows the ideas of Shorack (1979) who proved that an almost sure invariance principle together with a suitable maximal inequality implies the Darling-Erd\H{o}s theorem.
+where $G(x) =\exp(-\exp(-x))$ denotes the Gumbel extreme value distribution function, and where $\sigma$ and $b_n$ is defined in \eqref{eq:lrv} and \eqref{eq:b-n}, respectively. \end{theorem} The proof of Theorem~4, presented in Section~5.4 below, follows the ideas of Shorack \cite{S:1979} who proved that an almost sure invariance principle together with a suitable maximal inequality implies the Darling-Erd\H{o}s theorem.